fgardavaud/CT_DRL/README.md

 # Adaptation to your workstation environment

+You have to edit the following lines in order to run the script :

+-   line 94 : edit the name of the .csv file to adapt with your own configuration,

-You have to edit each line which detects Series.description name and adapt it to your own department labelizations.
+- You have also to edit each line which detects Series.description name and adapt it to your own department labelizations.

 # Test environment